Okamonya/roll_call_app/README.md

 axios.js: Axios configuration for API requests.
 App.js: Main component that sets up the app's structure. index.js: Entry point for rendering the app.

+# NB use new API if the current has expired